3.1 What Does Norman Mailer Have To Do With It!

 Uzza: You're going to love this Archie.
 When Adam was thrown out of Paradise he grabbed a stone.

 Bob: I would have grabbed a parachute myself.

 Uzza: A large stone which he dragged all the way to Mecca where Eve was waiting.

-Gerry: That means it was a woman who was first to disturbed the sands of Mecca, that a woman founded Mecca.
+Gerry: That means it was a woman who first disturbed the sands of Mecca; a woman founded Mecca.
+Do you hear that!

 Uzza: When you put it that way.
 But, it is the placement of the stone from Paradise that is associated with the founding of Mecca.
-It is as if Adam had planted Allah's flag when, after building the first Ka'ba, he made the stone its centerpiece and proceeded to circle the impressive cube seven time as the believers do today, counterclockwise as Muhammad demonstrated.
+It is as if Adam had planted Allah's flag when, after building the first Ka'ba, he made the stone its centerpiece and circled it seven times as the believers do today; counter clockwise bowing up and down as Muhammad demonstrated.